 Medical supplies.
 Imagine being injured in the jungle and all they had were rusty operating tools and no way to sterilise them properly… *shudder*

 Photos of training exercises, parades, group activities and candid pictures provided snapshots into the lives of the people who lived, and some who died, here.
 There were happy photos: a recruit doing the gunny sack race like ones we did for school sports day, members enjoying a tug-of-war, laughing with comrades.. moments captured forever in a still.
 I wondered about the stories that happened in between.

 Bombs, mines and weapons used by the guerrilla fighters on display.

 Stretching 1km long, there are nine entry and exit points so that the communists could run for cover (and escape) quickly.
 Definitely not for the claustrophobic: passages were narrow and cramped, and the ceiling was low to the point that we had to stoop in some places.
 Lights were placed at intervals all along the tunnel, but it was really impossible to tell if it was night or day in there.

 The walls of the tunnel were smooth and plastered over, but in its original state, it was just exposed earth and could collapse at any moment.
 There were a few nooks and crannies where people could sleep but they were few and far between.
 I could just imagine the immense claustrophobia and lack of air that might cause some to panic.

 Right before exiting, look out for the ‘chin leen shu’ (thousand year old tree).
-Not sure if it’s really a thousand years, but it was really, really old and absolutely massive.
-Reminds me of the trees that grew over Angkor Wat’s ancient structures in Cambodia.
+Not sure if it’s really a thousand years, but it is really, really old and absolutely massive.
+It reminded me of the trees that grow over Angkor Wat’s ancient structures in Cambodia.